tektutor/openshift-july-2026/Day1/README.md

 - all the containers that runs on top a OS shares the Hardware resources available on the underlying OS
 - containers will never be able to replace an Operating System or Virtualization
 - in fact, in real-world scenarios, virtualization and containerization are used in combination
+- it is a linux technology
+- linux kernel features that enables containerization
+  1. Namespace
+     - helps isolation of containers from each other
+  2. Control Groups (CGroups )
+     - it helps us apply resource quota restrictions like
+       - we can restrict how much RAM, disk and cpu can be utilized by a container
 - container runtime
   - is a low-level software that manages container images and containers
   - it is not user-friendly, hence end-user like us never use container runtime directly